Ipswich - North

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of the transport system is limited; residents are typically located 1816 meters from the nearest stop.
-On average, there are three trips per day across all routes, which equates to approximately five weekly trips per individual stop.
+On average, there are three trips per day across all routes, equating to roughly five weekly trips per stop.

 Frequently Asked Questions - Transport